Abhijit7979/Agentic-Ai/README.md

 Above image is work flow of Agentic AI solution designed to build a Finance Chatbot using the Phidata framework and open-source LLMs deployed on Groq.
 The chatbot leverages tools like DuckDuckGo for web search and YFinance for real-time financial data.
 It uses multiple agents, including a Web Agent for fetching up-to-date information and a Finance Agent for retrieving stock market insights, analyst recommendations, and financial news.
 Models: llama-3.1-8b-instan with CONTEXT WINDOW - 128K and deepseek-r1-distill-llama-70b with CONTEXT WINDOW - 128K.

-# Steps to run the model
+# Steps to run the Agent
   ## Step 1: setup the environment 💻
 ```bash
 git clone https://github.com/Abhijit7979/Agentic-Ai.git